-Unit Description: In this first Unit, students will learn build on the fundamental concepts about government and citizenship learned in Kindergarten.
+Unit Description: In this unit, students will continue to build on their knowledge from first grade.
 The focus of instruction is on deepening students understanding of what it means to be a good citizen through investigating laws in different aspects of their community and world and analyzing their purpose.
-Additionally, students will deepening their understanding of how individual and group cultural differences contribute to society.
+Additionally, students will deepen their understanding of their local, state and national governments.
+They will learn how these governments interact as well as how individuals can promote change within the governments.